pavan53732/FPO_Complete_Guide.md/FPO_AP_STATE_COMPLETE_GUIDE.md

 3. Distribute to all directors & farmers
 4. Use for bank loan & SFAC applications
 5. Reference for all FPO operations & compliance
+6. Implement performance monitoring (Section 23)
+7. Develop marketing strategy (ANNEX-10)
+8. Plan sustainability initiatives (Section 25)

-**STATUS: ✅ 100% COMPLETE - SINGLE SOURCE OF TRUTH FOR ANDHRA PRADESH FPOs**
+**STATUS: ✅ 100% COMPLETE - SINGLE SOURCE OF TRUTH FOR ANDHRA PRADESH FPOs - ENHANCED WITH ALL THREE PHASES**